chrisfcarroll/TestBase/README.md

 *TestBase* gives you a flying start with
 - fluent assertions that are easy to extend
-- explicit error messages
+- sharp error messages
 - tools to help you test with “heavyweight” dependencies on
-    - AspNet.Mvc & AspNetCore.Mvc Context
+    - AspNet.Mvc & AspNetCore.Mvc Contexts
 	- HttpClient
 	- Ado.Net
 	- Streams & Logging